WithSecureLabs/physmem2profit/README.md

 [Rethinking Credential Theft](https://labs.f-secure.com/blog/rethinking-credential-theft/) | a blog post explaining why this approach to credential theft was chosen.

 Physmem2profit is developed by [b3arr0](https://twitter.com/b3arr0) and [@TimoHirvonen](https://twitter.com/TimoHirvonen).

+Kudos for contributing:
+* Janusz Szmigielski for refactoring the code for the first release
+* Pawel Kurowski for refactoring the code for the first release
+* Grzegorz Rychlik for refactoring the code for the first release